swup/fragment-plugin/README.md

 ```
 ### Notes

-- Only the first element will be matched for every entry in the `fragments` array
+- The last rule that matches the current route wins
-- The last fragment that matches the current route wins
+- For each entry in the `fragments` array, only the first matching element will be selected

 ## Animations for fragments